The Landfill Communities Fund (LCF)

 Derbyshire Environmental Trust (DET)

-To meet the need for landfill tax contributions to go through an environmental body, we established DET in August 1997.
+To meet the need for landfill tax contributions to go through an environmental body, DET was established in August 1997.

 DET is registered with ENTRUST (the regulator of the LCF) as an environmental body (No. 014033).
 It is registered in England as a company limited by guarantee (No. 3428850) and is a registered charity (No.1115855).